CDL-Quantum/Hackathon2020/TBD/README.md

 ## Future work and possibilities
-### Pre-processing the data using QPCA
+### Pre-processing the data using quantum sub-routines
-We consider the possibility of using Quantum Principal Component Analysis[(QPCA)](https://arxiv.org/abs/1307.0401) for pre-processing the data.
+We consider the possibility of Use more quantum subroutines for the preprocessing of the data ([Quantum PCA](https://arxiv.org/abs/1307.0401)on the raw images themselves, use of D-Wave annealer to proceed with feature selection).
-### Image processing using D-Wave Platform
+### Analysis of the circuit optimization for the VQC to look for better performance and faster results